-Jeff provides strategic leadership that supports the technical preeminence of MAYA Design and its Research practice.
+Jeff provides strategic leadership that supports the technical preeminence of MAYA and its research.
 He previously led MAYA’s Engineering Group, specializing in designing and prototyping architectures, software, and hardware for computing and network systems.

 Jeff is a key member of several project teams, and managed the development of Visage, a powerful data exploration, navigation, and visualization system that led to MAYA Viz, a spin-off company bought by General Dynamics in 2005.
 Visage is the basis for Viz’s Command Post of the Future and its CoMotion visualization tool.